General Tour Info

 Whether you're hiking all day or traveling by train, our inns are more than just a place to sleep, they are an integral part of the experience and are among the highlights of our trip.
 We look for comfortable rooms, spectacular settings, friendly service, and a cozy and authentic atmosphere.
 The inns we've selected are generally small and family-run, and they all feel good to come home to after an exerting day of hiking.
 Our inns set high standards for themselves, and everywhere we stop you will find utmost cleanliness and comfort.
 You honestly won't find better accommodations anywhere.
 Alpinehikers tours are marked by excellent accommodations at reasonable prices, and you'll agree the intimacy and ambiance of these inns adds immeasurably to the quality of our tours.
 Our inns are listed on the detailed tour itineraries, and we invite you to compare with other options.

 On our inn-to-inn hiking tours, Bernese Oberland Traverse, Hiker's Haute Route, Great Dolomites Traverse and Tour du Mont Blanc, we stay in a combination of distinctive village hotels, mountain huts, and quiet country inns.
-Country inns (Berghaus in German) are a tradition in the mountains, many dating back to the 1800's.
+Country inns (Berghaus in German) are a tradition in the Alps, many dating back to the 1800's.
 They can be described as simple alpine B&B's, set in remote and beautiful locations.
 Each one is unique - its atmosphere shaped by the house, the location, and the personality of the owner - and they all share unforgettable character and charm.
 They have private rooms, and bathrooms and showers are shared.
 Country inns are a great place to meet other hikers and locals alike, and will likely turn out to provide some of your favorite memories of the tour.

 Our inn-to-inn combo tours, Bernese Oberland Highlights, and Haute Route Highlights combine short 2-4 day inn-to-inn stretches with dayhikes from comfortable village hotels.
 They offer more opportunities for relaxation at very comfortable 3 and 4-star hotels in the villages while including adventurous stretches to remote huts and inns.